conjure-up/conjure-up/.github/ISSUE_TEMPLATE.md

 - [ ] Is this problem already documented at https://docs.ubuntu.com/conjure-up/en/troubleshoot#common-spell-problems
 - [ ] Is conjure-up running inside a virtual machine?
+- [ ] Is this problem reproducible with `sudo snap refresh conjure-up --edge`?

 ## Please provide the output of the following commands